SolardiaX/AWS-Serverless-VideoConverter/README.md

 * **default-OutputBucket**

   The default bucket used for MediaConvert job output.
-This is used when you not set a output for your task.
+This is used when you not set an output for your task.

   To use this option, the `bucket` must exists.